 There is 15 minutes prayer session at regular intervals everyday at the temple.

-By air : Indira Gandhi International Airport is at 23km southwest of Central Delhi and the domestic terminal at Palam is 5km away from the international terminal.
-Delhi being a major gateway for Northern India regular flights are abundant here
+- Air : Indira Gandhi International Airport is at 23km southwest of Central Delhi and domestic terminal at Palam is 5km away from the international terminal.

-By road: Buses from all the major places in Uttar Pradesh, Punjab, Haryana, Himachal Pradesh, Madhya Pradesh and Rajasthan are also available for getting to Delhi.
+- Road: Buses from Uttar Pradesh, Punjab, Haryana, Himachal Pradesh, Madhya Pradesh and Rajasthan are also available.